-11. After all the Candidates in any Honour School shall have been examined, the Examiners in that School shall, so soon as they shall have fully considered the work of the Candidates, distribute the names of such Candidates as shall be judged by them to have shown sufficient merit into four classes, according to the merit of each Candidate, and shall draw up a list accordingly with the names in each class arranged alphabetically.
+been examined, the Examiners in that School shall have been examined, the Examiners in that School shall, so soon as they shall have fully considered the work of the Candidates, distribute the names of such Candidates as shall be judged by them to have shown sufficient merit into four classes, according to the merit of each Candidate, and shall draw up a list accordingly with the names in each class arranged alphabetically.
 They shall all sign three copies of such list, and shall cause one of the copies to be affixed to the door of the Metaphysic School, one to be affixed to the door of the Apodyterium of the Convocation House, and one to be sent to the Vice-Chancellor.
 They shall also cause the list to be printed forthwith and to be distributed in the usual manner.

-The form of such list for the School of Literæ Humaniores shall be as follows :-
+The form of such list for the School of Literæ Humaniores shall be as follows:-

-NOMINA CANDIDATORUM
+NOMINA CANDIDATORUM.